The Playbook On

 Through any medium -- social media, an interview, an advertising campaign -- be bold and get your cause noticed.
 Making loud, positive noise for your organization can help you make progress on your mission.

 Shy away from making bold requests

-Remember, you are working on behalf of a patient and caregiver community for whom everything is on the line.
+Remember, you are working on behalf of a community impacted by the disease for whom everything is on the line.
 You must be bold in pushing for change and urgent progress that could make a difference in their lives.
 (See section on Advocacy about how to do this in a smart, balanced way.)

 Ensure your mission and purpose occupies an “advocacy whitespace”

 Identifying a new approach or unmet need enhances your organization's impact and helps bring in a broad network of champions from the start.